 The world’s first premium vodka brand.
 From the Cognac region in France, Grey Goose was created by François Thibault, son of a wine-grower and a master Cognac blender.
 It’s a versatile, super-creamy wheat vodka that works well in a whole range of cocktails, including a Vodka Martini.
 Alc 40%

 Produced by Suntory, which is better known for its whiskeys, this Japanese vodka is made from Japanese white rice (the word ‘haku’ means ‘white’ in Japanese).
 Double distilled with bamboo charcoal filtration, the palate is pure, soft and rounded, with an edge of sweetness on the soft lingering finish that marries well with the dry vermouth in a Vodka Martini.
 Alc 40%

 Ketel One Vodka

 Made by 10th generation distillers – with over 300 years of expertise – this Dutch vodka is distilled in small batches and made from 100% GMO-free European wheat.
 One of the smoothest and cleanest vodkas, it has a crisp citrus flavour with notes of honey and a long and lively finish that works well in a Vodka Martini.
 Alc 40%

 Named after the wild Polish horses that are depicted on the label, Konik’s Tail is made from a blend of three grains – golden rye, early winter wheat and spelt – and is filtered through silver birch charcoal.
 Rich and rounded, with good balance between spice notes and sweetness, it makes a very well-balanced Vodka Martini.
 Alc 40%

-This ultra-premium expression of historic Russian brand Stolichnaya is made using an innovative -18°C freeze filtration technique, creating a supremely smooth vodka.
+This is the ultra-premium expression of historic Russian brand Stolichnaya.
+It’s made using an innovative -18°C freeze filtration technique, creating a supremely smooth vodka.
 Subtle flavours of creamy aniseed and a light spiciness will shine out in your Vodka Martini.
 Alc 40%